Alburgerto/Lost-in-Thought/README.md

 # Lost-in-Thought
- PC and mobile game in which you help a person cope with his life issues.
+ Android game in which you help a person cope with his life issues.